 But here’s the thing, creating habits and routines might be hard but it’s not impossible.
 Once you create them things start going on autopilot.
-You don’t have to think hard or make any effort in order to get them done.
+You don’t have to think hard or make any effort in order to do them.

 I talked a lot about habits in my blog post How to Keep Your Home Organized.
 How those habits and routines can actually benefit your mental health, make you more productive and happier.
 I even give an Organization Workbook for free there!

 When you incorporate your new habits into your daily routine, with time, you get used to it and things start to flow smoothly and bring you a sense of accomplishment.

 Of course, we need to be flexible because life happens, and sometimes what you had to do today could not be done for whatever reason.
 You can do it the next day or even later the same day without making a big deal of it.

 Flexibility doesn’t mean procrastination.
 It doesn’t mean, “Nah, I don’t feel like it, I’ll do it tomorrow”.
 Flexibility means, you have a heavy headache, one of your kids got sick, something unexpected happened that requires your attention.
-Otherwise, you need to stick with your routine and habits if you want your plan to work.
+Otherwise, you need to stick with your routine and habits if you want your plan to work otherwise it will fail.

 3 Steps to Creating New Habits

-Let’s break it down into a three-step process that makes it easy to follow until we’ve internalized the new behavior and made it a true habit – something we do automatically without having to think about, like brushing our teeth or having our morning coffee).
+Let’s break it down into a three-step process.
+It will make it easy to follow until we’ve internalized the new behavior and made it a true habit.
+Something we do automatically without having to think about, like brushing our teeth or having our morning coffee).